 O Pescador – Rua Jose Fernandes Guerreiro 54, 8100-598

-Right next to the fish market is a great place to try some of the fresh fish you saw while visiting the fish market.
+Right next to the fish market is a great place to try some of the fresh fish you saw while visiting the market.
 O Pescador is a local’s favourite with a simple interior, reasonable prices and simply great grilled fish.

 Café Q – Rua Vice Almirante Candido Reis, 8100-606